Program and Abstract for 2024 International Symposium on Information Theory and Its Applications

 With the aim of shortening the encoding time of fractal image compression while maintaining the quality of the decoded image, we propose an encoding method that reduces the number of comparisons with K-means using DCT components.
 As a consequently, we can achieve a thirty-fold speed increase in encoding compared to non-classifying methods while maintaining a high PSNR.
 Additionally, we discuss the optimal number of classes in the K-means method for encoding time.

-Other Variations on a Card Protocol for 6-Card 3-Valued Equality Function (Six-Card Trick)
+- Other Variations on a Card Protocol for 6-Card 3-Party Equality Function (Six-Card Trick)

 This paper discusses a card protocol for 6-card 3-valued equality functions (six-card trick).
 The six-card trick, proposed by Shinagawa et al. at ICISC2018, is a simple method consisting of the pre-processing method of a permutation and random cuts (cyclic substitutions).
 In this paper, we provide other variations about pre-processing permutation and the discovery of new methods that are considered superior to the conventional method in terms of usability.